fossworx-labs/fossfolio/README.md

 The main objective of creating FOSSFolio was to avoid the different complexities imposed by other static site generator (like Hugo) that give you a lot of control, but have quite a learning curve.
 I really love Hugo, but sometimes it requires a lot of changes even to add/change some basic functionalities.

 1. Clone this repository
+2. Open the folder.
+3. Install poetry using `pip install --upgrade poetry`.
+4. Initialize poetry with `poetry init`
-2. Install dependencies with `pip install -r requirements.txt`
+5. Install dependencies with `poetry install`
-3. Navigate to `fossfolio` folder
+6. Navigate to `fossfolio` folder
-4. Clear all the files and subfolders in the `assets` and `posts` folder
+7. Clear all the files and subfolders in the `assets` and `posts` folder
-5. Put your own content in place of those
+8. Put your own content in place of those
-6. Run `python build.py`
+9. Run `python build.py`
-7. The `build` folder will contain the generated static site.
+10. The `build` folder will contain the generated static site.

 ## Templating with FOSSFolio